ivanizag/bbz/README.md

 - [The MOS Reassembly for the BBC Micro](https://tobylobster.github.io/mos/mos/index.html)

 ## Features
-- Some of the MOS entrypoints and VDU control codes are defined.
 - Can run BBC BASIC and most of the language ROMs.
 - Can load up to 16 sideways ROMs.
+- Readline like input with persistent history (`-r` parameter)
+- Some of the MOS entrypoints and VDU control codes are defined.
 - Saves and loads files from the host filesystem.
 - Does some of the mode 7 text coloring using ANSI escape codes on the terminal.
 Try `VDU 65,129,66,130,67,132,68,135,69,13,10` on BBC BASIC.
 - OSCLI comands suported:
   - *QUIT: exit
   - *HELP
+  - *BASIC
   - *FX
   - *HOST cmd: execute a command on the host OS.
 Example: `*HOST ls -la`